Castlehill Fort: Finds

 Two Roman distance slabs were found at the site.
 One can be compared with another found near Summerston.
 Both these similar slabs, like two others from Duntocher have two decorative pelta shields, one on either side of the slab.
 The horns of each shield are embellished with three rosettes on the Castlehill slab whereas the Summerston slab has these end in two griffins' heads.

 The first, badly weathered, slab has four rosettes between the shields and the inscription.
 It was found in 1803 on Low Millochan farm.
 The farm, later called East Millichen, is near Summerston.
-It was built into a dovecot and records the building of 3666.5 paces of wall by the Sixth Legion.
+It was built into a dovecote and records the building of 3666.5 paces of wall by the Sixth Legion.
 MacDonald describes the work as course and relates that some of the abbreviations are unusual.
 He suggests that it stood side-by-side with what he calls no. 6 (RIB 2193) at Summerston.
 On the similar Castlehill slab (RIB 2196) he suggests the stone-cutter has blundered and made a letter P where he should have a letter F (for Fidelis) on the fourth line.
 The Castlehill slab also records 3666.5 paces although the units used are a matter of ongoing research.

 Another was found by a neighbouring farmer in 1826.

 A Roman altar was found in the same year.

 Many Roman forts along the wall held garrisons of around 500 men.
 Larger forts like Castlecary and Birrens had a nominal cohort of 1000 men but probably sheltered women and children as well although the troops were not allowed to marry.
 There is likely too to have been large communities of civilians around the site.